a-sit-plus/signum/serialization-api-delta.md

 - CHOICE mode is opt-in and does not replace default polymorphic representation.

 ### 2.4 Extra strictness
-- Decoder now rejects superfluous ASN.1 children for class/object structures.
+- Decoder rejects superfluous ASN.1 children for class/object structures.
-- `TbsCertificate` parsing now rejects trailing unknown children (`Asn1StructuralException`).

 ## 3. Collection and Primitive Behavior in DER Format